epics-containers/epics-containers.github.io/docs/user/explanations/introduction.rst

 ~~~~
 https://helm.sh/

-Helm is the most popular package manager for Kubernetes applications​.
+Helm is the most popular package manager for Kubernetes applications.

-The packages are called Helm Charts​.
+The packages are called Helm Charts.
 They contain templated YAML files to
-define a set of resources to apply to a Kubernetes cluster​.
+define a set of resources to apply to a Kubernetes cluster.

 Helm has functions to deploy Charts to a cluster and manage multiple versions
-of the chart within the cluster​.
+of the chart within the cluster.

 It also supports registries for storing version history of charts,
 much like docker.

 In this project we use Helm Charts to define and deploy IOC instances.
 Each
 beamline has its own Helm Repository which stores current and historical
 version of its IOC instances.
+Each IOC has a Helm Chart which defines the
+which generic IOC image it is based on and the configuration that makes it into
+an individual IOC instance.

+With the epics-containers approach there is a 1:1 relationship between
+Helm Charts and IOC instances.
+These helm charts therefore hold all the
+information about an IOC instance and can be deployed with no additional
+configuration parameters.

 Repositories
 ~~~~~~~~~~~~